stephen-hqxu/superterrainplus/README.md

 	<img src="https://img.shields.io/badge/CMake_3.18-064F8C?style=flat&logo=cmake&logoColor=white" />
 </p>

+Procedural technique is one of the most popular topics in computer graphics and allows us to generate data using the power of algorithms and minimise efforts spent on editing.

-*SuperTerrain+* is a procedural terrain engine and real-time renderer started as my personal project in July, 2020 and later become my undergraduate dissertation; now I mainly use it as a playground for exploring modern rendering techniques and improving my programming proficiency.
-Procedural generation is one of the most popular topics in computer graphics and allows us to generate data using the power of algorithms and minimise efforts spent on editing.
+*SuperTerrain+* is a procedural terrain engine and real-time renderer started as my personal project in July, 2020 and later become my undergraduate dissertation project; now I mainly use it as a playground for exploring this area further and improving my programming proficiency; more importantly, for fun.

-*SuperTerrain+* provides object-oriented interfaces to allow developers to customise the scenery as they preferred.
-Rather than considering it as a piece of software, it is also a collection of modern computer graphics techniques; with the help of detailed in-source documentations, this is also a great place for learning.
+*SuperTerrain+* provides a low-overhead, extendible and flexible interface, demonstrates application of modern programming and rendering techniques; with the help of extensive in-source documentations, this is also a great place for learning.

-*SuperTerrain+* is focusing on the next-generation computer graphics and latest technologies, therefore there is no intention for backward compatibility and the development environment will be evolving over time.

 ## :bulb: Main Features

-*SuperTerrain+* is definitely not the first terrain generator, then why we need yet another one?

-There is no perfect answer to this question, every application has its own pros and cons.
-It focuses on modern techniques and programming practice, flexibility of engine design and specialisation of terrain generation and real-time photorealistic rendering.
-In addition, these features are believed to differentiate *SuperTerrain+* from the others.

 ### Procedural heightfield infinite terrain

-- [x] Tile-based infinite terrain
 - [x] Improved simplex noise
-- [x] Hardware ~~instancing and~~ tessellation
+- [x] Hardware tessellation
 - [x] Continuous level-of-detail
-- [x] Concurrent heightfield generation
+- [x] Multi-threaded heightfield generation
-- [x] Particle-based free-slip hydraulic erosion
+- [x] Free-slip particle-based hydraulic erosion
 - [x] Programmable static/runtime-compiled pipeline
 - [x] Biome generation
-- [x] Single histogram filter for Multi-biome heightfield generation with smooth transition
+- [x] Multi-biome heightfield generation with smooth transition
-- [x] Rule-based biome-dependent terrain texture splatting with smooth transition
+- [x] Rule-based biome-dependent texture splatting with smooth transition
+- [x] Adaptive distance-based texture scaling
 - [ ] River and lake generation

 ### Procedural volumetric infinite terrain